Bloom deployment modes

 Without the server plugin

-In this mode, the built-in Explore tool can connect to a Neo4j database locally created in Desktop only.
+In this mode, built-in Bloom can connect to a Neo4j database locally created in Desktop only.
 Without the server plugin, the client stores Perspective definition in a local storage allocated to the app.
-This is effectively a single user mode for Explore and may be used in an evaluation or proof of concept to try Explore against your graph data.
+This is effectively a single user mode for Bloom and may be used in an evaluation or proof of concept to try Bloom against your graph data.

 |